ac000/libmtdac/API.md

    however they are mandatory...

-   for headers that have no value, by default we will skip sending that header, howwever if you wish to send an empty header you can set
+   for headers that have no value, by default we will skip sending that header, however if you wish to send an empty header you can set

         MTD_OPT_SND_EMPTY_HDRS